-Last year, Reading’s Caribbean Associations Group and Reading Museum co-founded a brand new consortium: the Reading Windrush Project.
+In 2019 Reading’s Caribbean Associations Group worked with Reading Museum to set up a brand new consortium: the Reading Windrush Project.
 A steering committee was formed and joined forces with Reading’s Alliance for Racial and Community Cohesion (ACRE) and the charity, AGE UK Berkshire.

 The aim of the project was to celebrate and honour the remarkable heritage of Reading's vibrant Caribbean community and the Windrush Generation on Windrush Day in 2019.
 The project tailored a programme of events that were delivered for and by the community.